rishabhmthakur2/dfinity-cats/README.md

 1. Clone repo
 2. run `npm install`

-## Usage

-1. run `npm run dev` or `npm run start`
+3. run `npm run dev` or `npm run start`
-2. You can now interact with the APIs on localhost:8000 using tools like POSTMAN
+4. You can now interact with the APIs on localhost:8000 using tools like POSTMAN

-## Endpoints
+## Endpoint Usage

 1. POST /cats